PAINTING • SCULPTURE • CERAMICS • PUBLISHING • WORKSHOPS

 Touching on Place

 A series of paintings begun in 1991 depicting architectural elements in Israel which illustrate the complex and layered history of the land.
+In addition to the original paintings, a portfolio of 8 signed and numbered prints, 8 x 10 (including border) is available in the Dekel Press section of this website.
+LINK

 Beit Ha’aminim (House of the Rich)